areymbaut/machine-learning/README.md

 This repository gathers code ressources related to machine learning.

 ## Reimplementations
-The `reimplementations` directory contains scripts that reimplements basic machine-learning algorithms and some neural networks from scratch (_i.e._, using non-machine-learning-specific libraries such as `numpy` or using basic functions from `torch`).
+The `reimplementations` directory contains scripts that reimplement basic machine-learning algorithms and neural networks from scratch (_i.e._, using non-machine-learning-specific libraries such as `numpy` or using basic functions from `torch`).
 Each reimplementation is accompanied by a short demonstration on simple datasets.
 Here are the algorithms that have been reimplemented:
 - basic algorithms
   - linear and logistic regressions.
   - linear regression (using `torch`).